How Telematics Insurance Works

 - How much am I paying for insurance now?
 Higher current premiums mean larger potential dollar savings.

 - How concerned am I about data privacy?
-Given the 2025–2026 lawsuits and FTC action, this question deserves careful thought.
+Given the 2025–2026 lawsuits and enforcement actions, this deserves careful thought.

 - Does the program guarantee my rate won't increase?
 Look for programs like Nationwide SmartRide and State Farm that protect you from rate hikes.